praxis-live/support/docs/coding-video-gl.md

 Video input ports can be created by annotating a `PImage` field with the [`@In`](annotations.md#in) annotation.

-The `PImage` type in _Praxis LIVE_ is read-only and does not support any of the methods from Processing.
+The `PImage` type in _PraxisLIVE_ is read-only and does not support any of the methods from Processing.
 It does have fields for width and height.

 ## Loading images